Home Page

 ACT 172 - Physical Fitness II.
 1 Credit.

-(R-4) Learn the capacity to carry out the day’s activities without undue fatigue.
-Improve the body's ability to function efficiently and effectively in work and leisure activities, to be healthy, to resist hypokinetic diseases, and to meet emergency situations.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) A continuation of ACT 171.
+Students will learn the capacity to carry out the day’s activities without undue fatigue and improve the body's ability to function efficiently and effectively in work and leisure activities, to be healthy, to resist hypokinetic diseases, and to meet emergency situations.

 ACT 174 - Introduction to Backpacking.
 1 Credit.